Jip-Hop/sedunlocksrv-pba/README.md

 - `Boot` is a warm handoff through `kexec`.
 This is faster and keeps unlocked OPAL state, but it is not the same as a cold restart.
 If the target OS or platform firmware only behaves correctly after a full restart, use `Reboot` instead.
 - Split boot layouts are supported.
 A working system may store EFI bootloader files on one partition and the actual kernel/initrd on another filesystem such as LVM-backed root or `/boot`.
 - **Recovery Kernels in Web UI**: Kernel discovery may include normal and recovery boot entries.
 Recovery kernels are hidden by default in the web flow (`Hide Recovery Kernels` checked).
 Users can uncheck the option to show them, and recovery entries are labeled with a `[Recovery]` prefix.
+- **Diagnostics in Console and SSH**: The local console TUI and SSH menu both include a diagnostics screen that shows the current network interfaces plus per-drive OPAL query data.
+This is useful when networking is misconfigured and the web UI cannot be reached.
 - **Expert Mode Access**: The web UI Expert tab requires the password set at build time.
 This is not the unlock password, nor is it changed by end users.
 If a new Expert Mode password is needed, the build must be redone with a new password.
 - **Expert Re-flash PBA**: In the Expert tab you can upload a replacement `.img` file and re-flash PBA on a target drive.
 You must provide the current drive password, target `/dev/...` path, and type `FLASH` to confirm.
 The web UI performs preflight checks and rejects files above 128 MiB, matching the project's OPAL2 PBA size guideline.
 The server also validates that the uploaded image matches the build's expected disk layout: DOS MBR, one bootable `0xEF` partition from the `sfdisk` recipe, and a readable FAT32 boot partition created by `mkfs.fat -F32`.
 The Expert output panel shows the validation summary so you can see exactly what passed before the flash runs.
 Use with care: selecting the wrong target can break boot access for that device.
 - **Expert Revert TPer**: This operation attempts to revert the TPer (Trusted Peripheral) to factory state using the current drive password.
 This is a destructive operation that can invalidate existing unlock configuration and ownership metadata.
 Use this only when standard unlock paths fail or when you need to completely reset the drive's security configuration.
 You must provide the target device path, current drive password, and type `REVERT` to confirm.
 The Expert output panel shows the sedutil output for diagnostic purposes.
 - **Expert PSID Revert**: This is a last-resort factory reset using the Physical Security ID (PSID) printed on the drive's label.
 This operation **completely erases access to all existing encrypted data** and resets the drive to its original factory state.
 Only use this when no other recovery method is available and you accept data loss.
 You must provide the target device path, the PSID value from the drive's label, and type `ERASE` to confirm.
 The Expert output panel shows the sedutil output.
-- **Unlock Password Changes**: When users change unlock passwords (pressing `P` in console or using web UI password change):
+- **Unlock Password Changes**: When users change unlock passwords through the web UI:
   - The complexity requirements set at build time are enforced (see "Password Configuration" above)
   - Requirements are displayed before the user enters the new password
   - Password change is intentionally target-based: select which drive(s) to update
-  - In console UI, enter the exact target device path when prompted
 - SID password changes can be blocked by firmware.
 On systems with a BIOS or TPM setting such as `Disable Block SID`, that setting may need to be `Disabled`, and some platforms require a one-time confirmation on the next boot before SID changes are allowed.
 - SSH host fingerprints are expected to remain stable across reboots and rebuilds as long as the Dropbear host keys in `ssh/` are preserved.
 If you delete and regenerate those files, the fingerprint will change once for the newly built image.